 There is a lot to cover when it comes to the AKG K271 MKII closed-back headphones.
-So let’s not waste any more time and dive right in.
+So, let’s not waste any more time and dive right in.

-In this area the AKG K271 MKII performs well but not without some niggling issues.
+Based on our tests, the AKG K271 MKII performs well but not without some niggling issues.
 Some of which may be dealbreakers for some.
 With a frequency response of 16Hz-28kHz, these have plenty of reach in both directions.

 The AKG K271 MKII offers excellent midrange performance.

 The highs are equally clear and crisp.
 Perhaps a little too crisp.
-These don’t border on tinniness but they are a little bright for my ears.
+These don’t border on tinniness, but they are a little bright for my ears.
 But for accurate listening of highs, these perform very well.
 Lots of detail to analyze and enjoy.